Tilge, Höchster, meine Sünden, BWV 1083

-Tilge, Höchster, meine Sünden (Cancel, Highest, my sins, or: Lord, annull all my transgressions), BWV 1083, is a sacred vocal composition by Johann Sebastian Bach.
+Tilge, Höchster, meine Sünden (Cancel, Highest, my sins, or: Lord, annul all my transgressions), BWV 1083, is a sacred vocal composition by Johann Sebastian Bach.
 It is an arrangement that Bach made in the 1740s of Pergolesi's Stabat Mater from 1736, slightly expanding the orchestral material.
 He used a German paraphrase of Psalm 51 as text for his composition.
 While Bach named the work a Motetto in the autograph, it is rather a psalm cantata, scored for soprano and alto voices, strings and basso continuo.
 Some of the 14 movements have become traditionally sung by a two-part choir.
 The work was first published by Hänssler in 1962, and in a critical edition, based on Bach's performance material found only later, by Carus-Verlag in 1989.
 The work is interesting to scholars as an example how Bach edited music from a different tradition.

 History and text

 Tilge, Höchster, meine Sünden is a musical parody of the Stabat Mater which Pergolesi had composed in 1736.
 This setting was successful from the beginning, performed all over Europe and arranged frequently, for example by Johann Adam Hiller as a Passion cantata in 1774 to a translation of the original text by Klopstock.

 Bach used a different text, a German paraphrase of the penitential Psalm 51 by an unknown author.
 The incipit translates as "Cancel, Highest, my sins".
 Bach wrote his version in the 1740s, slightly expanding the orchestral material.
 He named it a Motetto (motet) in the header of his manuscript.
 It is a psalm cantata without assignment to a specific liturgical occasion.

 Bach's version was made c.
 1745/1747.
 A first performance in 1746–1747 in Leipzig has been assumed.
 Bach's performance of Tilge, Höchster, meine Sünden, before Pergolesi's work was printed for the first time in 1748, is the earliest demonstrable performance of this music by Pergolesi in Germany.